 Speaking of… I glanced over at the clock.
 5:30.
 Too early, still.
 But I imagined within the next few hours it’d be time to give Mrs. Chaudhury a call.

 I didn’t bother meeting Jo’s eyes.
 She’d be all flamed up and righteous and accusatory.
 “I did what she wanted me to do.
 And what Gurjas wanted.
 You’ll notice he’s not here.”

 I paused, not sure what I wanted to say.
-Despite myself, I looked up – and in her face, I could see the same desperate need for identity written in block letters, over the slightly oversized nose we both had, the high cheekbones, the widow’s peak hairline.
+Despite myself, I looked up—and in her face, I could see the same desperate need for identity written in block letters, on the slightly oversized nose we both had, the high cheekbones, the widow’s peak hairline.

 “Don’t you want to know?
 Aren’t you curious at all?”

 I did.
 “And what if it’s a trick, or a trap, or too big for me to handle?”

 The anger surged up inside me out of nowhere.
 It wasn’t worth yelling at her.
 It wouldn’t solve anything or make the dark bubbling cloud in my chest go away.